Our most valuable resource for living off grid is water.

 There are obstacles in the way from the water to the destination.
 This could be boulders, ravines, dense forest, etc. You can try to clear and level the path, as you want your piping to run as straight and direct as possible to the source.

 The water source is murky, cloudy, stagnant.
 If this is the case, you can still use the water, you will just have to take some additional steps to cleaning up the water for potable use.
 This can be done by digging a sump hole near the water source and using a series of filters to clean it up.

-How To Set Up Your Off Grid Natural Water Source System
+How To Build Your Off Grid Natural Water Source System

-Trust me, you don’t want to just throw your pump into the water and hope for the best!
-We will want to take some time and set up a proper sump hole to suck the water out of in order to minimize debris.
-I suggest doing this for all water sources, unless its a deep, clear running spring.
+Trust me, you don't want to just throw your pump into the water and hope for the best!
+You want to take some time and set up a proper sump hole to suck the water out of in order to minimize debris.
+I suggest doing this for all water sources, unless it's a deep, clear running spring.

-Once you have dug the hole, you will want to fill in the bottom with large rocks.
-This will help it from getting filled in .
-You can also put in a layer of sand that will help filter out even more contaminants.
+Once you have dug the hole, fill in the bottom with large rocks.
+This will help it from getting filled in with mush.
+You can also add in a layer of sand that will help filter out even more contaminants.

 Unless you can leverage gravity for your water system, you will need to use pumps and piping to get the water where it needs to be.